Control of Asbestos Regulations 2012

-The Asbestos Regulations came into force on 21st May 2004.
-The main thrust of the regulations is to protect all who are liable to be exposed to asbestos, including those in the building and allied trades.
+The main thrust of the Asbestos Regulations is to protect all who are liable to be exposed to asbestos, including those in the building and allied trades.

 - identify any Asbestos Containing Materials (ACMs) in the premises, the amount and condition of ACMs

 - presume that materials contain asbestos unless there is strong evidence that the material does not

 - record and keep up to date the location and condition of the ACMs or presumed ACMs

 - assess the risk from the ACMs or presumed ACMs